LukasKiederle/seminar-compare-go/content.md

 [Docker Swarm](https://docs.docker.com/engine/swarm/) need to deal with this efficiently in order to work reliable.

-This paper is going to reflect the technical differences between go and python when building a simulated cluster which persists its status within all of its nodes.
+This paper is going to reflect the technical differences between go and python when building a simulated cluster which contains its status within all of its nodes.
 This is accomplished with the raft algorithm which was introduced by Diego Ongaro and John Ousterhou in 2014.

 ## The raft algorithm